Introduction to wound healing and scars.

 For all silicone products, it is advisable to remove any excess hair as that can prevent products sticking well.
 Also make sure the skin is clean and dry without any creams, oils or lotion on it, as otherwise they will not stick.
 Again, these are medical grade products and you should be able to ask about them in hospital, your GP or in a pharmacy, depending on how well your practitioner is educated about silicone scar treatment.

 BAP Medical make the scar cream range ALHYDRAN, containing aloe vera, vitamins E, C and other natural oils.
-With or without SPF 30.
+They have 2 products one with and another without SPF 30.
 Other products are silicone therapy range BAPScarCare and silicone dressing Scarban.
 Their UK representative is Espere healthcare Ltd, but you can buy their products through other retailers.
-(Please note that I am yet to speak with a BAP Medical representative to be able to give you more information about their products).
+I do have some of their samples that I give to patients to try.

 Molnlycke Health Care are the manufacturer of dressings (mentioned above), including the Mepilex foam dressing range.
 Using a silicone adhesive layer, called Safetac, dressings can be removed easily without causing pain.
 Always discuss your dressing needs with your medical practitioner.
 Mepilex Border Comfort range is for medium to high exuding wounds and with Mepilex Border Post-op are both flexible dressings suitable for tissues under tensile strain, such as scars over joints or abdomen.
 They are recommended on wounds for up to 7 days after surgery.
 Molnlycke's self-adherent dressing range for reduction and prevention of hypertrophic or keloid scarring called Mepiform comes in 3 different sizes and can be cut to size.
 I am currently awaiting the company's representative to confirm, how many times the product can be re-used and the recommended application.
 Mefix is sometimes recommended on the outer layer of your silicone sheet (such as the one by Jobskin), if you find that it rubs against your clothing, as Mefix has a smooth surface.
 It is sold as a 10 meter roll (by either 5 or 10cm).
 You can buy these products online or in your local pharmacy.
 Always check that you are buying the correct size, or like in case of Mepiform, you can cut it to the desired size.